OpenWrt-HappyHacker/happyhacker-builder/README.md

   http://www.dx.com/p/zsun-wi-fi-usb-2-0-card-reader-for-tablet-pc-ipad-iphone-android-mobile-phone-black-379018

-* How do I flash a new firmware image?

-There is a flashing script in [script/install.sh](script/install.sh).
-Check out the comments at the beginning for precise instructions on how to use it.

 * How do I compile a new firmware image?

 You'll need a Linux machine (any distro is fine), an active Internet connection.
 Everything is built inside a sandbox, to better take care of dependencies and remove OS quirks.
 We support using either Vagrant and VirtualBox, LXD containers or Docker containers.
 We use Vagrant or LXD for building locally in our laptops and Docker for our build server, but it's up to you.
 By default it is configured to use Vagrant.